NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/patient-facing-services-view-record/Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-ReferralRequest-1/specialty.page.md

 <span class="mro-circle optional" title="Optional"></span> Optional

 <h5><ins>Guidance</ins></h5>

-The `specialty` element could be populated if the GP clinical system holds a distinct entry for the clinical or practitioner specialty requested by the referral.
+This **MUST NOT** be populated with the source system’s main code for the referral, which **MUST** be returned in the `reasonCode` element.
+This **MAY** be populated if the GP clinical system holds a distinct entry for the clinical or practitioner specialty requested by the referral.

-It is not expected that this element will be populated with the main reason for the referral, as that would typically be captured within the `reasonCode` element.

 <h5><ins>Example</ins></h5>

 ```xml
 <specialty>